rgwch/no-bling-blog/readme.md

     |  q) Quit                                    |
     '---------------------------------------------'
     ```
     For your first experiments, hit d for "create dummy posts" and then 2 for "create new user".
-Enter any username you like and "admin" when asked for the role.
+Enter any username you like and "admin" when asked for the role. (actually, this is not strictly necessary: If there's no user defined, nbb will create a default admin named "admin" on first login attempt).
     Then, launch the blog with 1 and navigate your favourite browser to `http://localhost:3000`.
 You'll have 100 fake posts to experiment.
 Login with your user name and any password (which will be set with your first login).
 Hit 'q' when you're done.

 ![Screenshot](screenshot.jpg)